K2-138

-K2-138, also designated EPIC 245950175 or EE-1, is a large early K-type main sequence star with a system of at least 6 planets discovered by citizen scientists.
-Four were found in the first two days of the Exoplanet Explorers project on Zooniverse in early April 2017, while two more were revealed in further analysis.
+K2-138, also designated EPIC 245950175 or EE-1, is a K-type main-sequence star with a system of six exoplanets discovered by citizen scientists.
+Four were found in the first two days of the Exoplanet Explorers project on Zooniverse in April 2017, while two more were revealed in further analysis.
 The system is about 660 ly away in the constellation Aquarius, within K2 Campaign 12.

 Planetary system

 K2-138 is notable for its large number of planets, all found through the efforts of citizen scientists.
 (Note: While the publication cites some of the citizen scientist that are discoverers of the planets in the publication, many are only mentioned on the website.)
 They are designated K2-138b, c, d, e, f, and g in order from their host star.
 The first five were validated by Christiansen et al., while K2-138g was noted as being a likely candidate.
 However, since there were only two transits of it, K2-138g could not be validated.
 There was a possibility that the two transits for this candidate were from two individual long-period planets.
 K2-138g was confirmed by follow-up studies in 2019 and 2021.